cosmos/interchain-security/docs/README.md

 # Website

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus 3](https://docusaurus.io/), a modern static website generator.

 ### Installation

 ```
-$ yarn
+$ npm install
 ```

 ### Local Development

 ```
-$ yarn start
+$ npm run start
 ```

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.